 COVID-19 is a new strain of coronavirus, the family of viruses known to cause respiratory infections.
 Most people who become infected experience mild illness and recover, but it can be more severe for others.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.

-World Health Organization (WHO) has been assessing this outbreak and has made the declaration this week that COVID-19 can be characterised as a pandemic.
-WHO is working with global experts, governments and partners to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.
+World Health Organization (WHO) is working with global experts, governments and partners to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.
 WHO emphasises that all must protect themselves from COVID-19 in order to protect others.

 As the world continues to navigate the different impacts of the coronavirus pandemic, we at WAGGGS have been committed to keeping you informed of the changes we are making.
 As we look at how we at WAGGGS continue to support you in delivering activities and programmes, providing opportunities to amplify the voices of young women and bringing our communities together in solidarity and sisterhood, we too have to do some things differently.